spaceape/libemc/README.md

 ### 2.3.1.
 The `raw` pipeline

 The `raw` pipeline operates with the following events:
-- `join`: triggered by _some_ controllers or interface stages when a socket or device connection becomes available to a client; Pipelines in the `_host_` role are considered to be implicitely "connected", so this event will is not required to be fired for them;
+- `join`: triggered by _some_ reactors or interface stages when a socket or device connection becomes available to a client; Pipelines in the `_host_` role are considered to be implicitely "connected", so this event will is not required to be fired for them;
 - `feed`: inbound query received;
 - `send`: response to an inbound query to be returned (the return flow);